THE WORLD WITH A WRAYFLEX CAMERA 1960-61

 a look at the first two models.
 Outwardly they have brilliantly clean, uncluttered

 German lines - almost Bauhaus clean.
-And they have the standard German thread
+And like the Leica lll of 1939 the shutter

 think I'll toss a coin and wait for some comments to come in from Germany.

 Wrayflex-Welt - Die Kamera ist es Deutsch oder Britisch?

 Photographica world - the Journal Of the Photographic Collectors Club oF